Window restrictors fitting instructions – How to fit window restrictoors

 Check Part B is securely attached to the window frame.

-To fit Part A : Measure the required distance you would like the window to be restricted to from Part B, Health & Safety recommend 100mm opening.
+To fit Part A : Measure the required distance you would like the window to be restricted to from Part B, Health & Safety regulations and guidance recommend a maximum 100mm opening.
 Mark the drill holes for Part A with a pencil.
 Close the window and drill the pilot holes and then screw in the screws with a flat head screwdriver.
 Place the supplied screw caps covers in Part B.

 Maintaining the Jackloc